-- The pressure measurement technique or gauge head is unsuitable or the gauge head is faulty. - An oil other than the recommended oil has been used, and the vapour pressure of the oil is higher than the specified ultimate vacuum of the pump.
+- Pressure measurement technique or gauge head is unsuitable or the gauge head is faulty. - Use of an oil other than the recommended oil and the vapour pressure of the oil is higher than the specified ultimate vacuum of the pump.